TsavoriteGame/tsavorite/README.md

 ### Updating Art

-If you need to update the art files, run the following command to regenerate the art:
+If you need to update the art files (`src/app/assets/images/game`), run the following command to regenerate the art:

 ```bash
 npm run setup:art